famsf/insights/docs/deployment.md

 ### Running the artifact on dev/test/prod

-For this project, the web root is the `web/` directory within the artifact.
-You may alias this to the path that your web server already uses, or you may update your web server configuration to point to this directory within the artifact.
+For this project, the web root is the `web/` directory within the development repository, but the Pantheon artifact uses the repository root as the web root.